saliormoon/Cookbook/recipes/CompilingOnDebian.md

 ## Problem

-You want to compile and run the devel branch, for example to test a bugfix.
-My system is Debian based.
+You want to compile and run the devel branch, for example to test a bug fix.
+In this example the system is Debian based.

 ## Solution